 Introduction to Lihue, Hawaii

 Lihue, Hawaii, in Kauai county, is 107 miles NW of Honolulu, Hawaii.
-The town has a population of approximately 5,674.

 In the initial years, Lihue was a small village.
 Lihue means cold chill, and it hints at the cold wind which blows across the land.
 Formerly the area was known as Ka - la - i - a - mea, which meant a calm reddish brown place.
 The boom of the sugar industry had a large sugar mill built in Lihue, which made it the central city of the island.